raspberrypilearning/next-customer-please/en/step_5.md

 **Ice cream shop**: [See inside](https://scratch.mit.edu/projects/525972748/editor){:target="_blank"}
 **Vending machine**: [See inside](https://scratch.mit.edu/projects/526051796/editor){:target="_blank"}

-**Tip:** If you are logged in to a Scratch account then you can use the **Backpack** to copy scripts or sprites to your project.
+**Tip:** If you are logged in to a Scratch account, then you can use the **Backpack** to copy scripts or sprites to your project.

 [[[scratch-backpack]]]

 --- task ---

-Do you think your checkout person (or machine!) should ask more questions?
+Do you think your checkout person (or machine) should ask more questions?

-You can add `ask`{:class="block3sensing"} blocks to your **Seller**'s `when this sprite clicked`{:class="block3events"} script and `say`{:class="block3looks"} different things depending on the customer's response.
+You can add `ask`{:class="block3sensing"} blocks to your **seller**'s `when this sprite clicked`{:class="block3events"} script and `say`{:class="block3looks"} different things depending on the customer's response.

 You could ask whether the service was good, or if they're having a nice day.
-Or something specific to your shop, like "What are you going to cook?".
+Or something specific to your shop, like "What are you going to cook?"

 --- collapse ---